 - Other information may be necessary on certain kinds of property.

-- For your future protection, it would be a good idea to make a detailed inventory of all your personal belongings.
+- For your future protection, make a detailed inventory of all your personal belongings.
 A photographic record of all items is very valuable when it comes to settling claims.